The Bankrate promise

 - Travel card.
 Finally, if you’re going to be traveling, make sure you have access to a specialized card that earns maximum rewards for this type of spending.
 The Capital One SavorOne Cash Rewards Credit Card delivers 5 percent cash back for hotel and rental car bookings made through Capital One Travel, in addition to offering 3 percent cash back for spending on dining, entertainment and popular streaming subscriptions.

 “One of the best ways to save on your everyday expenses is by having a credit card that gives you flexibility both in the way you earn and in the way you redeem rewards,” says Elly Szymanski, assistant vice president of credit card products at Navy Federal Credit Union.
 “If you’re in a financial place where you can handle multiple cards in your wallet, this could also help maximize the value you get in return, as different cards have ongoing rewards for different types of spending.”

 Take advantage of credit card perks

-The perks of a credit card might be just as valuable, if not more so, than the rewards it provides.
+While maximizing your rewards can be lucrative, the perks your credit cards give you access to can be just as valuable, if not more so, than the rewards they provide.
 For instance, your card might qualify you for purchase protections, extended warranties or roadside assistance.
-Or you may be able to score discounts on meals, car rentals, household services or clothing — from Amex Offers, for example, or from Visa.
+Or you may be able to score discounts on meals, car rentals, household services or clothing from special card issuer deals like Amex Offers or Visa Offers.

 “Recessions mean belt tightening, but there are still some areas where spending is necessary,” says McClary.
 “Using a credit card that gives you access to special discounts on essential purchases can be helpful during a recession, especially if your paycheck has taken a hit.”